Sid Sriram

-Sidharth "Sid" Sriram (born 19 May 1990) is an Indian Carnatic musician, music producer, playback singer.
+Sidharth Sriram (born 19 May 1990) known as Sid Sriram is an Indian Carnatic musician, music producer, playback singer.
 He is an R&B songwriter and has been working in the Tamil, Telugu, Kannada, Malayalam, Hindi, Marathi and English music industry.
 He regularly collaborates with his sister Pallavi Sriram, a Bharatanatyam dancer, and music director.

 Early life

-Sid Sriram was born in Chennai, Tamil Nadu to a Tamil Brahmin Hindu family.
+Sid Sriram was born in Chennai, Tamil Nadu to a Tamil Hindu family.
 He moved with his parents to United States at the age of one, growing up in Fremont, California.
 His musical skills were nurtured by his mother, Latha Sriram, a Carnatic music teacher in the San Francisco Bay Area.
 He started learning Carnatic music since he was 3 years old.

 He simultaneously started picking up R&B. After graduating from Mission San Jose High School in 2008, he joined the Berklee College of Music and graduated in music production and engineering.
 After his graduation, he regularly visited India and performed in Carnatic concerts, including as a part of the December Music season - Marghazhi Utsavam and has since moved back to India and currently resides in the Mylapore area in Chennai.